JAlcocerT/JAlcocerT/content/blog/dev-web-nice-portfoliolinks.md

 Other Interesting **HUGO Themes**: BlowFish, BeautifulHugo, ...

+#### Astro LTree with TinaCMS

+Withing Astro, we also have similar *links collector* static themes, like the previous HUGO Lynx.

 {{< details title="It all started testing this Astro Theme with TinaCMS📌" closed="true" >}}

 Have a look to this video for a first [Astro + TinaCMS test](https://www.youtube.com/watch?v=5Opvp6z1uSc&t=2s)